haerulanwar/brik-assessment/README.md

 This is test assessment from BRIK, test case can be found [here](https://github.com/brik-id/test-be-l2-en)

 ## Project setup
+This app mean for docker only, since no ENV file provided

 ```bash
 $ docker compose up --build